slowy07/luna/CONTRIBUTING.md

 #### breaking changes!
 if you made a breaking changes, make sure to add `BREAKING CHANGE:` in the footer,\
-or append ! (exclamation mark) infront of preffix like so `!feat: new encoding`
+or append ! (exclamation mark) infront of prefix like so `!feat: new encoding`

 click [here](https://www.conventionalcommits.org/en/v1.0.0/) for more information regarding commit